danielfdickinson/ivc-in-the-wtg-experiments/README.md

 You would obviously need to modify the ``clouds.yaml`` in the directory containing to script to contain correct data for the required parameters.
 Also, for X-005 you will need to replace the ``basic-instance.ini`` configuration with details that work for your environment.
 Finally, you would need to adjust ``userdata-basic-instance.yaml`` with the userdata suitable for your instances (or modify the config to use multiple userdata files, if you could use the same userdata for all).

+#### Set-003

+Source code of scripts described in [Completing Bare Bones OpenStack SDK](https://www.wildtechgarden.ca/projects/experimental-learning/infrastructure-via-code/completing-bare-bones-openstacksdk/).
+As usual you would need to update configuration and userdata to suit your environment.